Cinnamon/spoken-hpg-incident/README.md

 - `*.ann` contains annotation in [BRAT](https://brat.nlplab.org/) format.

 As for ASR task, the folder `/data/ASR` contains only transciption due to large size of audio data.
-Please contact administration in Cinnamon AI for accessing audio files.
+Please contact administrators in Cinnamon AI for accessing audio files.

 ## License